 Nope.
 None whatsoever.
 All I know is anything is possible.
 Everything is possible.
 A hundred percent is possible, a hundred percent of the time.
 That’s what I know so far.

-Latham Thomas is the founder of Mama Glow, a global maternal health and education brand and a doula education platform.
+Latham Thomas is the founder of Mama Glow, a global maternal health and education brand serving birthing people along the childbearing continuum, and a doula education platform empowering birth workers around the world.
 Named one of Oprah Winfrey’s SuperSoul 100, Latham is a fierce advocate for birth equity and works to bridge policy gaps in maternal health.
-She is a co-founder of The Doula Expo by Mama Glow, a culture-shifting festival centering and celebrating birthwork, and Mama Glow Foundation, which advances reproductive justice and birth equity through education, advocacy, and the arts.
+She is a co-founder of The Continuum Conference, a gathering centering the experience of fertility, pregnancy, and new motherhood, and the Mama Glow Foundation, which advances reproductive justice through education, advocacy, and the arts.
+Latham has served as a doula and lifestyle guru for celebrity clients including Alicia Keys, Anne Hathaway, Gabrielle Union, and more.
+She is a graduate of Columbia University and author of two best-selling books: Own Your Glow: A Soulful Guide to Luminous Living and Crowning the Queen Within and Mama Glow: A Hip Guide to Your Fabulous Abundant Pregnancy.
+She is the proud mother of 17-year-old DJ prodigy, producer, and entrepreneur DJ Fulano.